Mr. Frank Zimmerer, Director of Bands

 "Color Guard has honestly changed my life and has made me into the person I am today.
 It has taught me confidence, how to push through anything, discipline, and how to work together as a team.
 Performing is a feeling that you can't really recreate, and it is something that allows you to really express yourself.
 It is truly a joy to be able to teach students what I have learned and to be able to pass on the things that color guard has brought into my life."

-Taz is a 2012 graduate of Antioch High School and an alumni of the band program.
-With his wealth of musical knowledge, his talents and techniques as a marcher, and his history and emotional investment with the program, Taz is a very valuable part of the AHS band staff.
+Taz is a 2010 graduate of Antioch High School and an alumni of the band program.
+He started instructing in 2013 and with his wealth of musical knowledge, his talents and techniques as a marcher, and his history and emotional investment with the program, Taz is a very valuable part of the AHS band staff.

 Mr. Benjamin Easley, Music Arranger